dcos/examples/artifactory/1.11/using-artifactory.md

 sudo systemctl restart docker.service
 ```
 IMPORTANT: Above setup needs to be done on all agent nodes of your cluster where Artifactory containers can run.

+WARNING: Restarting docker service will shutdown your containers, which DC/OS will respawn.
+Containers that are not
+pinned to a node can come back in any node and that could cause problems.

 We recommend to do this setup before running other services.

 ## Pushing a Docker image to Artifactory